lightning/bolts/02-peer-protocol.md

     - MUST respond with an error as detailed in [Failure Messages](04-onion-routing.md#failure-messages)
   - Otherwise:
     - MUST follow the requirements for the reader of `payload` in [Payload Format](04-onion-routing.md#payload-format)
+  - If a splice is pending:
+    - MUST ensure that requirements are met for all commmitment transactions.

 The `onion_routing_packet` contains an obfuscated list of hops and instructions for each hop along the path.
 It commits to the HTLC by setting the `payment_hash` as associated data, i.e. includes the `payment_hash` in the computation of HMACs.